MoranTri/Easyway/README.md

 **Test 3** - Check if by entering an address (getting from DB using query), the return results match the entered address.

-For this mini automation test I build the infrastructure from scratch, using: Maven, TestNG, selenium, mySQL and allure report. uploaded all the code to github.
+For this mini automation project I built the infrastructure from scratch, using java, page-objects model and additional tools such as: Maven, TestNG, Selenium, mySQL and Allure-Report.
+Used version control system (git) to upload all the code to github.